-Rivet Counter models come equipped with an ESU Power Pack energy storage device built into the locomotive.
+Rivet Counter models come equipped with an ESU "Power Pack" energy storage device built into the locomotive.
 These Power Pack devices will work as a backup if the model looses power for a short period of time.
-If your model is factory equipped with a Loksound decoder, if one is installed later, or if you install a Lokpilot decoder, you will be able to utilize the Power Pack circuit in your Rivet Counter C44-9W model.
-Non-ESU decoders cannot control the Power Pack and it does not function on DC power or in DCC & Sound Ready models that do not have an ESU decoder installed and properly configured.
+If your model is factory equipped with a Loksound decoder, if one is installed later, or if you install a Lokpilot decoder, you will be able to utilize the Power Pack circuit in your Rivet Counter HO model.
+Non-ESU decoders cannot control the Power Pack and it does not function on DC power, nor in DCC & Sound Ready models without an ESU decoder installed and properly configured.
 Please remember, a Power Pack is a backup, not a battery.
 This is not an excuse to never clean your track again!
 They must be charged using track power to function and need track power to stay charged.